Mr1Skeletoner/printColored/README.md

 11/07: removed the old file, updated readme, next big update will be on like 13/07 or 14/07

-14/07: added Theme and ThemeRGBV classes, better instructions in code. full guide on both and remaking readme tomorrow or something
+14/07: added Theme and ThemeRGBV classes, better instructions in code, remade the readme with pictures.

 ---